www.LaserFX.com Home Page - CLICK HERE

 About Laser F/X - L. Michael Roberts

 L. Michael Roberts was born of Canadian parents in the Republic of South Africa.
-He moved back to Canada in his late teens to correct the situation.
+He moved back to Canada, via a year in Europe, in his late teens to correct the situation.

 Michael saw his first laser show at the Toronto planetarium in 1975 where he was inspired by a performance of Laserium the pioneering laser light show.
 The beauty of the images and the vibrant colours drew him back again and again until he fell in love with the concept of drawing with light.
 At the time he was running a small business designing and installing sound and lighting systems in clubs and discos.
 He became a laserist when he purchased his first laser and designed and built an X-Y projection system in early 1976.
 He was the first in Canada to offer "have laser show - will travel" services.